 - White Spruce

-- Apple & Pear (edible varieties)
+- apple and pear (edible varieties)

-- Other species depending on availability
+- other species depending on availability

 - How will trees be made available?